 Five times each year, the members of Jenna Isabella and Ashley Linda’s journalism class at Haldane High School publish a school newspaper, The Blue Print.
 With support from the Haldane School Foundation, reporters and editors from The Current are working with the students to craft their stories and share their reporting with the community.
-Selections from the December issue appear below.
+Selections from the latest issue appear below.

 Reporters: Riley Bissinger, Katrine Buslovich, Arden Conybear, Alden Dobosz, Catriona Fee, Riley Johanson, Liam Marinan, Ada McBride, Elizabeth Nelson, Katelyn Pidala, Julia Rotando, Natalie Sandick, Sophia Scanga, Damian Vladimiroff

 Haldane Welcomes Congressman for Town Hall

 By the time the second bell rang for the start of the lunch period on Feb.
 4, Haldane High School Room 126 was packed with students, teachers, and members of the local press, all gathered for U.S. Rep. Sean Patrick Maloney’s first student town hall at Haldane.
 Rep. Maloney briefly talked about the day-to-day functions of Congress before opening up the floor for student questions.

 Students asked questions of a wide variety, from the recent government shutdown to the importance of youth involvement in politics today.
 He talked about how the younger generation is taking the reins on political activism and change in our country.